your questions, answered

 Yes, with a few legal exceptions (like if someone’s in danger).
 Otherwise, what’s said in the therapy room stays in the therapy room.
 I take your privacy seriously.

 Yep.
+In-person sessions are in Montclair, NJ.
 Online sessions are available and just as effective for most couples.
 Great option if you’ve got a hectic schedule, live in different places, can’t find childcare, or just want to do therapy in sweats on your couch.

 That’s more common than you think.
 Just because things didn’t click with one therapist doesn’t mean therapy’s a dead end.
 Every therapist brings a different approach.
 We’ll talk about what didn’t work last time and try something different.

 Easy.
-Just shoot me a message.
+Just shoot me a message using the form below.
 No pressure, no sales pitch, just a quick chat to see if we vibe.
 If it feels right, we’ll get your first session on the books.